jido/Arcadam/README.md

 ```
 [tabset]
 --
-[options,id=maintab]
+[tablist,id=maintab,value=Products]
 * Products
 * Portfolio
 * Contact

-[tab,on="{maintab}::Products"]
+[tab,on="maintab:Products"]
 ****
 This is the products tab
 ****

-[tab,on="{maintab}::Portfolio"]
+[tab,on="maintab:Portfolio"]
 ****
 This is the portfolio tab
 ****

-[tab,on="{maintab}::Contact"]
+[tab,on="maintab:Contact"]
 ****
 This is the contact tab
 ****
 --
 ```

-The list of tabs must be in an options form element.
-The values in the tab list cannot contain spaces.
-A numbered list can be used instead of a bullet list to select the tab by a number, or a description list to select it by a term.

-If a block title is defined for a tab then that replaces the item in the options list for the tab title.
+If a block title is defined for a tab then that replaces the item in the tablist for the tab title.

 When the output format allows user interaction then the chosen tab is displayed and other tabs display only their titles.
 Tabset content that is not a tab is not displayed.

-In other cases, the generator outputs all the tabs in the tab list as well as tabset content except for the tab list.
-That allows page breaks.
+In other cases, the generator outputs all the tabs in the tab list as well as tabset content.
+That is useful to insert page breaks between tabs.
+The tablist is always hidden.

+To enable user interaction a tablist must be defined and the "on" attribute must be set for each tab.
+The values in the tablist cannot contain spaces.
+A numbered list can be used instead of a bullet list to select the tab by a number, or a description list to select it by a term.
+The tablist "value" attribute defines the initial tab selection.

 ### Mathematical Notation